hyun-woo-oh/hyun-woo-oh.github.io/_pages/about.md

 Currently I'm interested in two research subjects.
 First one is making every digital hardware designs flexible, applicable for a variety of system constraints.
 Second one is efficiently integrating emerging non-Von Neumann hardwares for parallel processing (PIM, NPU, ...) with conventional general-purpose processors.
-Most of my works were implemented on the FPGA, and some of them are designed and fabricated to the ASIC.
+Most of my works were implemented on the FPGA, and some of them were designed and fabricated to the ASIC.